phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 ## Shaders

-Originally I stored RGB data directly in the map tiles, but in order to increase the flexibility I decided to store more abstract data, and do the actual rendering on the GPU using GLSL Shaders.
+Originally I stored RGB data directly in the map tiles, but in order to increase the flexibility I decided to store more abstract data, and do the actual rendering on the GPU using GLSL fragment shaders.
 This has a few advantages:

 -   Color scheme can be chosen later
 -   We can apply arbitrary transformations or filters that update instantly